-Homes here were built between the 1970s and 1990s — comfortable split levels and bungalows with large, leafy backyards.
+Homes here were built between 1970s and 1990s - comfortable split levels and bungalows with large, leafy backyards.
 Neighbours understand the value of community, and look out for one another.

 Forest Hills is peppered with schools: neighbourhood elementary schools, junior highs, and two major high schools.
 And it is the perfect place for kids to grow and explore: tiny groves littered with pine needles, fields and playgrounds, shallow streams and narrow footbridges.
 Christmas lights are a competitive sport, and Halloween decorating is a serious business, too.
-But Forest Hills has plenty to offer people over age 10.
+But Forest Hills has plenty to offer people over the age of 10.

-The streets are restful and familiar, and they’re linked by dozens of paved pathways through the remnants of old forest and farmland, linking the area’s neighborhoods.
+The streets are restful and familiar, and they're linked by dozens of paved pathways through the remnants of old forest and farmland, linking the area's neighbourhoods.
 The Cole Harbour Heritage Farm Museum houses much of the historical record of the area, and maintains livestock and gardens (and a tea room) at the top of Highland Acres.